 Similar to other fish in the Esox family, northern pike have large canine-like heads with an impressive set of sharp teeth.
 Pike teeth can easily tear through standard fishing line and cut up your fingers if you’re not careful – so bring a good pair of fishing pliers and fish grips with you when you’re targeting them.

-Northern pike closely resemble their cousins the muskellunge (Esox masquinongy) and anglers often confuse the two species.
+Northern pike closely resemble both muskellunge (Esox masquinongy), and chain pickerel and anglers often confuse the two species.
 A close examination of the two fish reveals some key differences though.
 The pike’s tail and caudal fins are more rounded, they’re typically darker colored and have more scale coverage on their cheeks.

 A hybrid of the two species is known as the tiger muskellunge.